carolineschnapp/limiter/README.md

-# To use in Shopify to limit quantities of products ordered.
+# To use in Shopify to limit quantities of products ordered

 The solution can be easily bypassed by anyone who knows how Shopify works: you can